A Concise Guide to Email Marketing Metrics

 Forward Rate

 This is a promising one because it refers to the amount of people who forwarded your email to someone else.
 Someone either liked your email enough to share it with someone, or maybe knew that it wasn't right for them but they want to make sure the message gets to someone relevant.
-It can help you reach the right people within an organisation - and hopefully grow your list too!
+It can help you reach the right people within an organization - and hopefully grow your list too!

 Open Locations